maxdan94/NeighSim/README.md

 ## Reference:

 The programs show that a "smart" brute-force approach is relatively scalable for this problem.

-The only problem being the RAM: it does not scale if the input graph does not fit in RAM (i.e., if 2 integers for each edge in the graph cannot be stored in RAM).
+A bottleneck is the RAM: it does not scale if the input graph does not fit in RAM (i.e., if 2 integers for each edge in the graph cannot be stored in RAM).
 Graph compression à la Boldi-Vigna could be a solution: http://law.di.unimi.it/datasets.php

 ## Initial contributors: